zarpli/Logitech-Z906/README.md

 <p align="center"><img src=/images/logitech_z906.png></p>

-The [Z906](datasheet/Z906_User_Manual.pdf) is who has six class D amplifiers included, but you cannot use them if you do not have the console connected.
+The [Logitech Z906](datasheet/Z906_User_Manual.pdf) is who has six class D amplifiers included, but you cannot use them if you do not have the console connected.

 <p align="center"><img src=/images/z906-console.png></p>